shilpagopi/SystemDesign/Examples/Tinder.md

 * Swipe Matching Consistency - Redis Cache (Distributed Cache)
 * Location - PostGRES with postGIS or Elastic Search
 * Candidate Feed (Cache)
+* For non-repeating profiles, either search db and filter out.
+Or use a bloomfilter (to filter out if some profile is definitely not in the set of seen profiles).

 ### Diagrams
 <img width="1346" alt="image" src="https://github.com/user-attachments/assets/3d80a37a-2d52-4dc6-9f33-f79b01f12cc1" />